cdapio/cdap/cdap-docs/admin-manual/source/installation/security.rst

 CDAP Security is configured in ``cdap-site.xml`` and ``cdap-security.xml``:

-* ``cdap-site.xml`` has non-sensitive information, like the type of authentication mechanism and their configuration.
+* ``cdap-site.xml`` has non-sensitive information, such as the type of authentication mechanism and their configuration.
-* ``cdap-security.xml`` is used to store sensitive information like keystore passwords, SSL certificate keys, etc. ``cdap-security.xml`` should be owned and readable only by the CDAP user.
+* ``cdap-security.xml`` is used to store sensitive information such as keystore passwords, SSL certificate keys, etc. ``cdap-security.xml`` should be owned and readable only by the CDAP user.

+These files are shown in :ref:`appendix-cdap-site.xml` and :ref:`appendix-cdap-security.xml`.

 .. _enabling-security: